-As of June 30, 2024, we had an accumulated deficit of \$48.7 million.
-As of August 9, 2024, our cash and cash equivalents were 1.5 million.
+As of September 30, 2024, we had an accumulated deficit of \$50.7 million.
+As of November 12, 2024, our cash and cash equivalents were \$2.0 million.
 Despite our recent financings, we will need to raise further capital through the sale of additional equity or debt securities or other debt instruments, strategic relationships or grants, or other arrangements to support our future operations.
 Our business plan includes expansion for our commercialization efforts which will require additional funding.
 If we are unable to improve our liquidity position, we may not be able to continue as a going concern.
 Our ability to continue as a going concern is dependent upon our ability to generate revenue and raise capital from financing transactions.
-Without funding from the proceeds of a capital raise or strategic relationship or grant, management anticipates that our cash resources are sufficient to continue operations through October 2024.
+Without funding from the proceeds of a capital raise or strategic relationship or grant, management anticipates that our cash resources are sufficient to continue operations through March 2025.
 Our future is dependent upon our ability to obtain financing and upon future profitable operations from the development of new business opportunities.
 There can be no assurance that we will be successful in accomplishing these objectives.
-Without such additional capital, we may be required to curtail or case operations and be required to realize our assets and discharge our liabilities other than in the normal course of business which could cause investors to suffer the loss of all or a substantial portion of their investment.
+Without such additional capital, we may be required to curtail or cease operations and be required to realize our assets and discharge our liabilities other than in the normal course of business which could cause investors to suffer the loss of all or a substantial portion of their investment.
 WithumSmith+Brown, PC, our independent registered public accounting firm for the fiscal year ended December 31, 2023, has included an explanatory paragraph in its opinion that accompanies our audited consolidated financial statements as of and for the year ended December 31, 2023, indicating that our current liquidity position raises substantial doubt about our ability to continue as a going concern.

-We are unable to precisely estimate when we will begin to generate significant profit from revenue, if ever, from PPLS' services, nor to estimate the amount of profit or revenue that will be generated or the expenses that will be incurred.
+We are unable to precisely estimate when we will begin to generate significant profit from revenue, if ever, from PPLS' services, the amount of profit or revenue that will be generated, or the expenses that will be incurred.

 We do not expect to immediately derive profit from revenue from PPLS' services.
-Since its acquisition in September 2023, we have generated \$7.1 million in revenue from PPLS.
+Since its acquisition in September 2023, we have generated \$9.6 million in revenue from PPLS.
 Once we begin to generate such profit, there is no guarantee that it will be sufficient to realize the expected financial benefits of the acquisition.
 In addition, since we have limited experience operating a clinical laboratory, we may not accurately estimate the expenses we will incur.

-Our failure to file a registration statement to register the shares of Common Stock issuable upon exercise of the warrants that we issued in August 2024, or to timely hold a stockholders' meeting to obtain stockholder approval of the issuance of shares of Common Stock upon the exercise of the warrants that we issued in August 2024, will result in a breach of the terms of certain agreements.
+Our failure to file a registration statement to register the shares of Common Stock issuable upon exercise of the warrants issued in October 2024, or to timely hold a stockholders meeting to obtain stockholder approval of the issuance of shares of Common Stock upon the exercise of the warrants issued in October 2024, will result in a breach of the terms of certain agreements.